 Survey of Telecommunication and Data communications technology fundamentals, Local Area Networks, Wide Area Networks, Internet and internetworking protocols including TCP/IP, network security and performance, emerging industry trends such as voice over the network and high speed networking.
 Designed as a foundation for students who wish to pursue more advanced telecommunications studies including certificate programs.
-Includes hands-on networking labs.
+Includes handson networking labs that incorporate Cisco CCNA module 1 as a lab component.
+Prerequisite(s): CST 101 or completion of the Tech/Info ULR, or instructor consent.